Xavbeat03/Xavbeat03/README.md

 Majoring in Compsci at college
-Minoring in Philosophy and Mathmatics
+\nMinoring in Philosophy and Mathmatics